What is a Dark Web API?

 Dark Web APIs eliminate manual monitoring by delivering structured data through secure REST API endpoints.
 You can create automated workflows that instantly detect when your sensitive information appears on the dark web.
 These workflows validate compromised credentials against your user databases.
 They trigger password resets or terminate leaked session tokens before attackers exploit them.

 The API can also monitor your third-party vendors for security incidents like ransomware attacks.
-Threat actors may compromise your vendor’s systems and leak your data as part of their breach.
-Automating dark web monitoring helps you identify supply chain risks before they impact your organization.
-You’ll move from reactive to proactive defense.
+Attackers may compromise your vendor’s systems and leak your data as part of their breach.
+Automating dark web monitoring helps you catch supply chain exposure early.

 Instant Automated Remediation